FernandoBasso/ReadTheDocs-Dev-How-To/docs/misc/sphinx-readthedocs-plantuml.md

 # PlantUML on Sphinx/Read The Docs

-## Intro
+## Motivation

-We want to use PlantUML to add diagrams (using the concept as Diagramas as Code, just like we have Infrastructure as Code, etc.)
+We want to use PlantUML to add diagrams (using the concept as Diagrams as Code, just like we have Infrastructure as Code, etc.).

-We want to write and see diagramse like the following:
+That is, we use some markup language specific to write diagrams (PlantUML), and have their result embedded in our web pages just like these:

 :::{uml}
 ```plantuml